CRABTREE VALLEY MALL

 CRABTREE VALLEY CENTER, situated on the east end of the mall site, was the first structure built.
 Dedicated on February 3, 1971, this sixteen-tenant, strip complex encompassed approximately 74,000 leasable square feet.
 It housed a barber shop, beauty salon, Andy Griffith Restaurant and (30,000 square foot) Big Star grocery.
 The Schneider-Merl Theatres Valley I & II was Greater Raleigh's first twin cinema.

 By the time of this shopping center's grand opening, work was underway on the adjacent CRABTREE VALLEY MALL.
-This 2-level structure was designed by Chapel Hill's Hakan / Corley & Associates, Raleigh's Dean Best and Houston's Sam Brochstein.
+This 2-level structure was designed by Chapel Hill's Hakan-Corley & Associates, Raleigh's Dean Best and Houston's Sam Brochstein.
 The first operational tenant was a 2-level (173,000 square foot) Sears, which was dedicated on March 8, 1972.

 A mall-wide grand opening was held on August 2, 1972, with eighty-four operational stores.
 The complex would eventually house 140.
 In addition to Sears, the shopping hub was anchored by a 2-level (68,000 square foot), Richmond, Virginia-based Thalhimers and 3-level (236,000 square foot), Raleigh-based Hudson Belk.
 On hand to cut a ceremonial ribbon were Tom Belk and Karl Hudson, Junior (of Hudson Belk) and Sam Longiotti.
 The original mall encompassed 2 retail levels and approximately 960,000 leasable square feet.

 Charter CRABTREE VALLEY MALL stores included Treasury Drug, Sam Goody Music, Record Bar, K & K Toys, The Swiss Colony, Chess King, National Shirt Shops, Stuarts ladies' ready-to-wear, a Piccadilly Cafeteria and 1-level (58,400 square foot) G.C.
 Murphy 5 & 10.
-A 2-level (40,000 square foot), Richmond, Virginia-based Miller & Rhoads welcomed its first shoppers on March 8, 1973.
+A 2-level (40,000 square foot), Richmond, Virginia-based Miller & Rhoads welcomed first shoppers on March 8, 1973.

 With completion of the mall, the adjacent CRABTREE VALLEY SHOPPING CENTER became known as the Convenience Center.
 There were six other outparcels; three banks, a Goodyear service center, Esso filling station and Sears Auto Center.

-Commercial competitors included the aforementioned NORTH HILLS CENTER / MALL {1.7 miles east, in Raleigh}, UNIVERSITY MALL (1973) {21 miles northwest, in Chapel Hill}, NORTHGATE MALL (1974) {19.2 miles northwest, in Durham city} and CARY VILLAGE MALL (1979) {6.2 miles southwest, in Cary}.
+Commercial competitors included the aforementioned NORTH HILLS CENTER-MALL {1.7 miles east, in Raleigh}, UNIVERSITY MALL (1973) {21 miles northwest, in Chapel Hill}, NORTHGATE MALL (1974) {19.2 miles northwest, in Durham city} and CARY VILLAGE MALL (1979) {6.2 miles southwest, in Cary}.

-By 1975, a mall within a mall, known as The Courtyard, had been installed on the upper level of CRABTREE VALLEY MALL (over the G.C.
+By 1975, a mall-within-a-mall, known as The Courtyard, had been installed on the upper level of CRABTREE VALLEY MALL (over the G.C.
 Murphy store).
 Boutiques in this Mexican-motif section included Pearson Music Company, Your Plant Pot Center, First Lady Beauty Salon and Andean Imports.

 A new mall ownership arrangement was established in November 1984.
 Sam Longiotti bought out his fellow Plaza Associates investors and formed a new joint venture with the Chandon Investment Corporation, of the Netherland Antilles.